 On August 15, 2022, the Company announced that it has acquired the La Verdad epithermal gold-silver project in Durango Mexico.
-The property consists of drill ready subparallel quartz veins measuring over 2.5 kilometers along strike with recent trench results including 3.1 grames per tonne ("g/t") gold and 190 g/t silver over 2.3 metres.
+The property consists of drill ready subparallel quartz veins measuring over 2.5 kilometers along strike with recent trench results including 3.1 g/t gold and 190 g/t silver over 2.3 metres.